juliomeza/UFOs/README.md

 <img src="https://github.com/juliomeza/UFOs/blob/main/img/all.png" width="800">

 ## Summary
-- The font color inside the filter boxes gives you the impression that the data is being filtered.
+- One drawback is that the font color inside the filter boxes gives you the impression that the data is being filtered already.

-In a summary statement, describe one drawback of this new design and two recommendations for further development.
+Recommendations:
+1. Move the filter search box to the top of the columns instead of the side of the page.
+2. Apply the filtering while typing instead of waiting for the 'Enter' key.